 There have been five talcum powder lawsuit verdicts handed down over the past 18 months deciding whether talc increases ovarian cancer risk when regularly used for feminine hygiene.
 In 2016, three consecutive juries in St. Louis found that Johnson & Johnson should be held liable for not warning women about the possible risks of using their products.
 These lawsuits produced settlements of approximately $72 million, $70 million and $55 million – and thousands of cases are still in the system.

 St. Louis has been a thorn in Johnson & Johnson’s side with it’s onslaught of talc verdicts.
 According to Missouri litigation rules, plaintiffs with no connection to the state are allowed to file lawsuits there.
-Because of this fact, J&J has been attempting to move talc lawsuits out of the state.
+Because of this fact, J&J has been attempting to move talc litigation out of the state.

 What’s Next for Johnson & Johnson?